LuSeKa/Arduino_AdvancedConcepts/README.md

 A little Arduino project to exemplify some intermediate/advanced programming concepts for Arduino.

 These concepts might be useful to bring your Arduino project to the next level!
-The code is meant to be an engaging way to showcase the following concepts in an easy to understand way:
+The code is meant to be an engaging way to showcase the following in an easy to understand way:

 ## Exemplified Concepts
 * Scheduling (cooperative multitasking) using Metro